 \section{Abstract}

-{Deep brain stimulation has become an effective intervention for advanced Parkinson's disease, and this treatment can effectively reduce patients' symptoms and improve their living standards.
-However, the exact mechanism of deep brain stimulation is still unclear.
-Exploring its mechanism can help us optimize and improve deep brain stimulation's clinical efficacy.
-We review the history of deep brain stimulation and the basic pathological mechanisms of Parkinson's disease.
-Then we introduce the main pathological alterations in the brain structure of Parkinson's disease, also the anatomy and internal architecture of the basal ganglia, the main stimulation area of deep brain stimulation.
-After that, we discuss the abnormal pathological changes of the basal ganglia in Parkinson's disease.
-Finally, we show how computational models can help understand and advance deep brain stimulation.
-This review describes two types of models: mathematical theoretical models and clinical predictive models.
-Based on neurophysiological and neuroanatomical data, mathematical theoretical models simulate single neuron or neural network of BG to shed light on the mechanistic principle underlying deep brain stimulation.
-On the other hand, clinical predictive models focus more on patients' outcomes, which try to describe the patients' condition accurately, thus helping to adapt treatment plans for each patient and advance novel electrode designs.
-Finally, we summarize and provide the insights and outlook on future technologies.}
+Deep brain stimulation (DBS) has become an effective intervention for advanced Parkinson's disease, but the exact mechanism of DBS is still unclear.
+In this review, we discuss the history of DBS, the anatomy and internal architecture of the basal ganglia (BG), the abnormal pathological changes of the BG in Parkinson's disease, and how computational models can help understand and advance DBS.
+We also describe two types of models: mathematical theoretical models and clinical predictive models.
+Mathematical theoretical models simulate neurons or neural networks of BG to shed light on the mechanistic principle underlying DBS, while clinical predictive models focus more on patients' outcomes, helping to adapt treatment plans for each patient and advance novel electrode designs.
+Finally, we provide insights and an outlook on future technologies.